While I love my DSLR, I certainly don’t mind grabbing my iPhone to ‘get the shot’, especially when it’s the more convenient option!

 Facetune [approx $3- wait until you see what I do with this one!]

-taken with iPhone 7plusedited with iPhone
+taken with iPhone 7plus

 While I do have VSCO in my edit playlist, as well as Filmborn (both Free) I seldom use these.
 Not that they’re not great, they just don’t jive with my style to keep things looking cohesive.